AxisCommunications/acap-native-sdk-examples/axevent/send_event/README.md

 The ONVIF event is being sent with an updated processor usage value every 10th second.

-Building the application is achieved by using the containerized API and toolchain images.

 Together with this README file you should be able to find a directory called app.
 That directory contains the "send_event" application source code, which can easily be compiled and run with the help of the tools and step by step below.